 Children who are victims of sexual violence and sexual harassment will likely find the experience stressful and distressing.
 This will, in all likelihood, adversely affect their educational attainment and will be exacerbated if the alleged perpetrator(s) attends the same academy.

 If a victim reports an incident, it is essential that staff make sure they are reassured that they are being taken seriously and that they will be supported and kept safe.
-A victim should never be given the impression that they are creating a problem by reporting any form of abuse or neglect.
+A victim should never be given the impression that they are creating a problem by reporting any form of abuse, neglect or exploitation.
 Nor should a victim ever be made to feel ashamed for making a report.

+It is important that when staff have any concerns about child-on-child abuse they should speak to their DSL.

 When supporting victims, staff will: